The Deck Database: Purple Heart [Last Updated: March 2025]

 This third point leads to an additional example of synergy in this build: layered counters.
 Aside from having layered search counters this build also of course has the draw counter of Judas to support Nazareth.
 Beyond this I also realized something else: I built this Purple offense originally to test in my Soul Surfer shell in the event Guardian of Your Souls were to start seeing significant play since this Purple offense works through GoYS.
 The thought then crossed my mind as I was crafting Purple Heart: why not run GoYS in this build?
 The build definitely wants resiliency against chump blocks like The Woman of Thebez/Moabites since they are quite good against Matthew/John rescues.
 Furthermore when I am facing NT offenses I do not want my opponent banding to and converting my Disciples to meek.
 I want them to stay Purple.
 GoYS helps to protect my Disciples from being converted to meek so they stay Purple so I can keep using their abilities.
 GoYS is also a solid counter against the Clay Goodstuff offense and so I figured it was worth testing out.
 Lastly running Guardian of Your Souls provides great resiliency against Soul Hide builds.
 If I am facing a Soul Hide build I will often try to tutor for Guardian of Your Souls rather than The Resurrection turn 0.
 I do believe the offense has enough power to win the game without a battle winning Dominant in the slot GoYS occupies and due to the multiple levels of synergy GoYS has in this build I think it is worth the slot.

 Paired with running GoYS and only running two battle winning Dominants main deck, the last counter I want to mention is The Cross.
 The card slot The Cross is in had been previously occupied by Herod’s Temple and then Destructive Sin.
 Herod’s Temple is good here but not as necessary as in other builds since I am running straight Purple (aside from John the Forerunner who is used situationally) and therefore I am not as vulnerable to choose the attacker.
 I do like the toss ability on Herod’s Temple for dealing with initiative situations and do wish I could fit Herod’s Temple in the build but I found I was not using it all that much in games.
 This led me to explore other options.
 Destructive Sin is a great draw counter and from an ability standpoint might be the best counter to draw in the game.
 However, it is really easy for most top tier offenses to navigate since Joshua has Captain of the Host, Nativity has Gabriel/Chamber of Angels/Mary, Holy Virgin, and Gospel Good stuff has Mary, Holy Virgin.
 This led me to looking for a better option.
 One thing that kept happening to me is I kept getting blocked by Dominants with Naz live.
-This was especially apparent in one of the two games I have lost with this build which was to BaboonyTim.
-He was running a 100 card deck and blocked me twice with Christian Martyr and Led Astray.
-Most 50 card decks do not have that many battle winning Doms for blocking but I have seen a fair amount of Christian Martyr in this meta as well as Falling Away.
-Getting blocked by these was getting annoying and especially since these successful Dom blocks gave my opponents chances to bide time to get back in the game.
 If I got to Fishing Boat I would be ok but that was my only main deck way to deal with Dom blocks.
 I have Good Seed in Reserve which with Simon CTB gets around Dom blocks by bringing an EC into battle so if they Dom block I can use Good Seed due to an EC in battle, but with Nazzy live I am not getting to Good Seed.
 Also I got tired of Angel of the Lord being used on Red Dragon.
 This led me to realize The Cross has great synergy in this build.
-I only run two battle winning Dominants and I usually use The Resurrection on my first turn leaving just Chronicles of the Kings for the rest of the game.
+I only run two battle winning Dominants and I usually use The Resurrection on my first turn leaving just Angel of the Lord for the rest of the game.
 I run very few CBN enhancements and most of the time am not using the ones I do have.
 Both the offense and defense like the support of The Cross.
 It has good synergy with both.

 Now here are some notes on how I pilot the Offense/Defense.